 There are a lot of general guidelines around how much sleep a person should get but it is quite individual and actually depends on you and your lifestyle.
 I need extra sleep for example after a day running around after my grandson, than I do after a day relaxing by the side of a pool…not that I have done that for a while, but you get the idea?

 What we eat, what we drink, they all effect sleep but why is sleep so important and how could improving our sleep impact positively on us ?

 When we sleep our brain gets to work on some really important things, and it has nothing to do with our worries or stresses.
 Our brain is repairing and forming new pathways while we sleep in preparation for the next day, that allow us to learn and remember information.
 It is learning how to make decisions, come up with creative ideas and problem solve, so without enough sleep our brains are missing out on some pretty important stuff.
 Finding it hard to make decisions, focus, pay attention, and control our emotions could all be a direct result of a poor night’s sleep.
-Or several.

 Life can throw us a lot of difficulties, so I would say that doing anything we can to support our ability to feel good, in control and on top of things, is a great idea.
 Sleep just seems such a straightforward way of meeting this need.
 Its not over complicated, we are, the majority of us ( unless you do have a restless baby right now and I promise it will get better) allowed to just get into bed at night and sleep.
 Maybe it is worth taking another look at how we can improve this experience.